quyendang/OpenCore-Guide/README.md

 * LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
 Often needed on HP laptops.
 * PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs.
 * ThirdPartyTrim: It is better to enable third party trim (if necessary) via terminal command trimforce.
-* XhciPortLimit: This the 15 port limit patch, use only while you create a [USB map](https://usb-map.gitbook.io/project/) when possible.
+* XhciPortLimit: This the 15 port limit patch, use only while you create a usb map (ssdt-uiac.aml) or injector kext.
 Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/DcafUhE.png)